zesterer/chumsky/README.md

 - An [interpreter for simple Rust-y language](https://github.com/zesterer/chumsky/blob/master/examples/nano_rust.rs) (`cargo run --example nano_rust -- examples/sample.nrs`)

+## *What* a parser combinator?

+Parser combinators are a technique for implementing parsers by defining them in terms of other parsers.
+The resulting parsers use a [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) strategy for transforming a stream of tokens into an output.
+Using parser combinators to define parsers is roughly analagous to using Rust's [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait to define iterative algorithms: the type-driven API of `Iterator` makes it more difficult to make mistakes and easier to encode complicated iteration logic than if one were to write the same code by hand.
+The same is true of parser combinators.

+## *Why* use parser combinators?

+Writing parsers with good error recovery is conceptually difficult and time-consuming.
+It requires understand the intricacies of the recursive descent algorithm, and then implementing recovery strategies on top of it.
+If you're developing a programming language, you'll almost certainly change your mind about syntax in the process, leading to some slow and painful parser refactoring.
+Parser combinators solve both problems by providing an ergonomic API that allows for rapidly iterating upon a syntax.

+Parser combinators are also a great fit for domain-specific languages for which an existing parser does not exist.
+Writing a reliable, fault-tolerant parser for such situations can go from being a multi-day task to a half-hour task with the help of a decent parser combinator library.

 ## Error Recovery

 Chumsky has support for error recovery, meaning that it can encounter a syntax error, report the error, and then